 I am not suggesting that you tread into overselling or un-necessary talking to divert their attention.
 Sometimes, showing knowledge helps in positioning yourself with the buyers.
 They begin thinking that you have lots of knowledge not only in reference to their problems but also know a lot about the industry.
 This will allow you to let the buyer uncover more pain points or convince them that they can do better than what they are doing today.

 Scoping / Re-Scoping

 This will lead to the four-step – Rescoping their needs.
 The buyer opens up and begins talking about more options they would like to add in their needs list.
 This will help you to convince the buyer that you can solve their problems in many better ways than they had expected prior to meeting up with you.

-The buyer gets complete confidence on your capability to solve their problems.
+The buyer gets complete confidence in your capability to solve their problems.
 This will help you to get in the heart of the buyer more than on their mind.
 The initial need may have been changed and you have been an integral part of the change.
 The buyer now may want to work with you and will have you as the first choice of rejection.
 The need for a solution provider now gets converted into a want – Your organization.
 They might even go and lobby within their organization on inducting you as a vendor for this need.

 Both, you and your buyer will have two different points of view either about a problem or about a solution.
 It is better that you demonstrate your knowledge in the space.
 Ask the right questions so that the buyer opens up, talks about their problems, both of you can ideate and come up with multiple options.
 This will help you to give the right solutions that will make the buyer feel that you are the right person to do the job.